We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Creatinine is a waste product the body produces as it creates energy.
-Possible causes of low creatinine levels are low muscle mass, liver problems, dietary factors, pregnancy, or a health condition.
-Low levels could indicate that the liver or muscles are not working as they should.
+Possible causes of low creatinine levels are low muscle mass, liver problems, dietary factors, and pregnancy.
+If creatine levels are low, it could indicate that the liver or muscles are not working as they should.

-Creatine, a substance found in muscle tissue, has gained popularity as a dietary supplement due to evidence that it may increase body mass, improve short-term intense exercise performance, and aid in recovery.
+Creatine, a substance found in muscle tissue, has gained popularity as a dietary supplement due to evidence that it may improve short-term intense athletic performance.

 When creatine breaks down as it is used for energy, creatinine is created as a waste product.

 They are also dependent on blood volume.
-Someone who is dehydrated, for example, will have a higher creatinine than someone who has a normal blood volume.
+Someone who is dehydrated, for example, will have a higher creatinine than someone with a normal blood volume.

 Low creatinine levels could indicate a problem with the muscles or liver but may be due to something less serious, such as reduced muscle mass in older adults, drinking too much water (psychogenic polydipsia), or pregnancy.

-Creatinine is always present in the bloodstream, where it is removed by the kidneys and leaves the body in urine.
+Creatinine is always present in the bloodstream, where the kidneys remove it from the body through the urine.

-Creatinine clearance is a test used by doctors that shows how well the kidneys are removing creatinine from the bloodstream.
+Creatinine clearance is a test that shows how well the kidneys are removing creatinine from the bloodstream.
+As such, doctors use creatinine-level tests to assess kidney function

-The test is done using a timed urine sample, which means that all the urine someone passes in a set time period, such as 24 hours, is collected and tested to show how much creatinine has been removed from the body by the kidneys.
+The test uses a timed urine sample, which means that all the urine someone passes in a set time period, such as 24 hours, is collected and tested to show how much creatinine has been removed from the body by the kidneys.

 There are four key causes of low creatinine: